MatthiasKunnen/bachelorproef-engine-control/README.md

 Run `open_and_close.py` to open and close the door.
 Use the `-h` flag to show all available options.

-The main script that will activity listen for newly inserted partitions, poll the server and interact with the user of the access control system is the `access_listener.py`.
+The main script that will actively listen for newly inserted partitions, poll the server and interact with the user of the access control system is the `access_listener.py`.
 Use the `-h` flag to show all available options.